-The mission of the Principals’ Fund is to provide support and resources to High Point public schools and impact students while strengthening the educational system in our community.
+The mission of Students First is to provide support and resources to High Point public schools and impact students while strengthening the educational system in our community.
 Grants are made to schools to provide for the unfunded expenses related to kid-centered programs or projects that are educational and support character education.

 The Heart of High Point Fund provides for the basic needs of the High Point community.
 Grants are made to organizations whose mission, human resources and at least 50% of their budget is devoted to providing food, shelter, and rehabilitation or health services to the most needy individuals and families in the community.

 Donor Advised Funds give individuals, families, non-profits and for-profits the ability to create funds that are held and managed by the foundation.
 Donors are able to recommend how and when fund will be granted.
 Gifts can be made to non-profits, municipalities, schools or churches.